tsackton/taelgar/Campaigns/Mechanics/Species of Taelgar.md

 **Bahrazel's Blessing.** Your innate connection to the Bahrazel provides you with a supernatural blessing.
 Choose one of the following options:
 - *Tarbaka's Blessing of Craft.* You learn the Mending cantrip.
 In addition, you have an uncanny ability to understand raw materials and how to shape them.
 You gain proficiency in two Artisan's Tool of your choice.
 When you Craft items with your chosen Tools, you require only half the time and raw materials that would normally be required.
-- *Azar's Blessing of Strength.* Your Hit Point maximum increases by 1, and it increases by 1 again whenever you gain a level.
+- *Azar's Blessing of Resilience.* Your Hit Point maximum increases by 1, and it increases by 1 again whenever you gain a level.
 - *Oshkir's Blessing of Aid.* You learn the Guidance and Spare the Dying cantrips.
 - *Karthel's Blessing of Shaping.* You learn two cantrips from among Elementalism, Shape Water, Mold Earth, Gust, Control Flames, Thaumaturgy, or Light.
 - *Maganna's Blessing of Communication.* You learn the Message cantrip.
 You also gain proficiency in 3 additional languages.
 - *Fanrukel's Blessing of Lore.* You learn the Identify spell.
 You can cast this spell at will, but only as a ritual.
 If you cast this spell as a ritual, it does not require material components.
-- *Uzdan's Blessing of *
+- *Uzdan's Blessing of .*

 - [[Uzdan]] (he/him), the Ruler, the patron of those who lead, whether armies or kingdoms, and worshipped as the first king of the dwarves